23 Evening Star, 2E 325

 Even amidst the dullness of Morrowind, the intensity of Eastern Fortune in motion brought renewed life to this ash-ridden hole.
 As the sails caught the wind and hurtled her onwards, it caused the previously muted light to ricochet from black ripple to ripple and cast a dancing illumination across Tael-Murasei’s superb form.

-Now what was left of it: a poor name, dark wood, stained darker still by waters belonging to a land in which Tael-Muarsei held nothing but scorn.
+Now what was left of it: a poor name, dark wood, stained darker still by the ill waters of Morrowind.

 In stark contrast did Eastern Venture, a younger twin in many respects, rise across the mists.